SimplePlanes

 SimplePlanes is a simulation video game developed and published by the American indie studio Jundroo LLC.
-SimplePlanes followed the release of SimplePhysics and SimpleRockets and preceded Juno: New Origins and SimplePlanes VR.
+SimplePlanes followed the release of SimplePhysics and SimpleRockets and preceded Juno: New Origins (formerly SimpleRockets 2) and SimplePlanes VR.
 The game was first released on Mac OS X and Microsoft Windows and was ported to iOS and Android later.
-It was released onto Steam on the 17th of December 2015 after going through the Steam Greenlight process.
+It was released onto Steam on 17 December 2015 after going through the Steam Greenlight process.
 The game received mixed reviews from users and video game reviewers, with the main downfalls mentioned the most being the "slippery controls" and the graphical design.
 However, it is known for its innovative, though sometimes complex, building mechanics.
-From 2014 until 2022, SimplePlanes has got 11 updates (1.1 - 1.11).
-The latest version, 1.11, is released on October 2021.
+From 2014 until 2023, SimplePlanes has got 12 updates (1.1 - 1.12, excluding minor updates, such as bug fixes).
+The latest version, v1.12.200 beta, was released in September 2023.

 Gameplay

-In SimplePlanes the player is given the freedom of building anything they want to create using the materials and objects provided, and players can additionally use XML modifications (save editing) on their creation.
+In SimplePlanes the player is able to build aircraft, and other contraptions using the materials and objects provided.
+Players can additionally use XML modifications (save editing) on their creation.
 Planes (or other creations) created by the community can also be downloaded from the SimplePlanes.com website, which has social-network like features: player profiles with their creations, aircraft rating via upvotes, forums, and a gallery of all designs.

-An outstanding feature of SimplePlanes is the procedural building system.
-Most building games have structures made out of parts whose shape cannot be changed.
-While SimplePlanes has such blocks, most parts can be reshaped by the player to make the complex curves of modern aircraft.
+In SimplePlanes, parts can be reshaped by the player to make the complex curves of any aircraft.
 The fuselage block allows to set a cross section, corner style (hard corners or different variations of curved ones), length and offsets of a fuselage section, and the fuselage can smoothly blend between different cross-sections.
-This technique, of course, can be used not only to create fuselages, but almost any shape.
-The sections can be hollow, or feature intakes and nose cones and side cuts.
-The wings are made in a similar matter, the player specifying the span, chords and offsets of a wing section.
+The sections can be hollow, or feature intakes, cones and side cuts.
+Players specify the wingspan, chords and offsets of a wing section.
 Control surfaces can be customized and be bound to different inputs.
 Aerodynamics, weights and fuel volumes will be automatically updated when parts are modified.

-Parts like engines, rotators, wheels and cannons are also highly customizable, and the player can change the size, power, controls, etc. of these components.
+Parts like engines, rotators, wheels and cannons are customizable: the player can change the size, power, controls, etc. of these components.
 Custom cockpit instrumentation can be created and made to display flight parameters.
-Moving parts, such as actuated doors, bomb bays, and custom landing gear can be created with the help of rotators and pistons.
-The game provides a scripting language called FunkyTrees (FT).
-An FT script takes player inputs and flight parameters as input, processes them via mathematical and logical functions, and its output is used to control a part, such as setting engine thrust.
-These can be used to create complex moving parts, autopilot-like features, and much more.
-Currently, adding FT functions to a craft requires save editing or mods.
+Moving parts, such as actuated doors, bomb bays, and custom landing gear can be created with rotators and pistons.
+The game provides a scripting language/editor named FunkyTrees (FT), which takes player inputs and flight parameters as input, processes them via mathematical and logical functions, and its output is used to control a part, such as setting engine thrust.
+These can be used to create complex moving parts and autopilot-like features.
+Currently, adding FunkyTrees functions to a craft requires save editing or mods.